shemlock/css-portfolio/README.md

 N/A

 ## Usage
+* Scroll back up to the top of this README.md file to see a screenshot of the full webpage, you will also be able to see a link to the deployed application.

+* Click on the link to open the website.

 * When you open the website at the top right you will find the navigation bar with 4 links: About Me, Work, Contact Me and Resume.

 ![navbar](assets/images/nav.png)